yarynakorduba/n-gram-generator/README.md

+###
+Disclaimer: This repository was forked from https://github.com/aduroy/n-gram-generator and slightly adjusted to generate the n-gram texts for multiple source texts in a loop.

 # n-gram Text Generator
 n-gram models are widely used in computational linguistics, such as text generation.
 In this field, an n-gram model is a probabilistic model for predicting words given the previous ones, using Markov chains.